Christie calls Trump’s team ‘the Corleones with no experience’ amid indictments - KTVZ

 Washington (CNN) — Republican presidential candidate Chris Christie on Sunday labeled Donald Trump and his team “the Corleones with no experience” after additional charges were filed against the former president over his alleged mishandling of classified documents after leaving office.

 “This is bad stuff.
-And you can’t say there was no underlying potential crime here,” Christie told CNN’s Kasie Hunt on “State of the Union.”
+And you can’t say there was no underlying potential crime here,” Christie told CNN’s Kasie Hunt on “State of the Union” after comparing Trump and his allies to the fictional Corleone family from “The Godfather.”

 “This was the withholding of confidential classified information from the government.
 After 18 months of asking Donald Trump to return it voluntarily, not only did he not return it.
 He lied about having it,” the former New Jersey governor added.